 Prerequisite(s): A minimum "C" grade in CPSC 1160 or 1181, and 1280.
+Prerequisites are valid for only three years.

 Data Transformations

 When working with big data, we need to integrate heterogeneous data from a variety of sources and in a variety of formats to provide workable homogeneous data sets for further analysis or processing.
 Students write programs using a scripting language to extract, transform, merge, and clean data to generate datasets that can be loaded into an appropriate analysis or visualization tool.
 In a command line environment, students write programs using common libraries and toolkits.
 They create efficient and effective web APIs and services for transformed data to meet the requirements of given tasks.